Dream of the Red Chamber: Cheng–Gao versions

 In 1791, Gao E and Cheng Weiyuan brought out the novel's first printed edition.
 This was also the first "complete" edition of The Story of the Stone, which they printed as the Illustrated Dream of the Red Chamber (Xiùxiàng Hóng Lóu Mèng 繡像紅樓夢).
 While the original Rouge manuscripts have eighty chapters, the 1791 edition completed the novel in 120 chapters.
 The first 80 chapters were edited from the Rouge versions, but the last 40 were newly published.

 In 1792, Cheng and Gao published a second edition correcting editorial errors of the 1791 version.
 In the 1791 prefaces, Cheng claimed to have put together an ending based on the author's working manuscripts.

 The debate over the last 40 chapters and the 1791–92 prefaces continues to this day.
 Many modern scholars believe these chapters were a later addition.
-Hu Shih, in his Studies on A Dream of the Red Chamber (1921) argued that these chapter were written by Gao E, citing the foreshadowing of the main characters' fates in Chapter 5, which differs from the ending of the 1791 Cheng-Gao version.
-However, during the mid-20th century, the discovery of a 120 chapter manuscript that dates well before 1791 further complicated the questions regarding Gao E and Cheng Weiyuan's involvement—whether they simply edited or actually wrote the continuation of the novel.
+Hu Shih, in his Studies on A Dream of the Red Chamber (1921) argued that these chapters were written by Gao E, citing the foreshadowing of the main characters' fates in Chapter 5, which differs from the ending of the 1791 Cheng-Gao version.
+However, during the mid-20th century, the discovery of a 120 chapter manuscript that dates well before 1791 further complicated the questions regarding Gao E and Cheng Weiyuan's involvement—whether they simply edited Cao Xueqin's work or actually wrote the continuation of the novel.
 Though it is unclear if the last 40 chapters of the discovered manuscript contained the original works of Cao, Irene Eber found the discovery "seems to confirm Cheng and Gao's claim that they merely edited a complete manuscript, consisting of 120 chapters, rather than actually writing a portion of the novel".

 The book is usually published and read in Cheng Weiyuan and Gao E's 120 chapter version.
 Some modern editions, such as Zhou Ruchang's, do not include the last 40 chapters.

 In 2014, three researchers using data analysis of writing styles announced that "Applying our method to the Cheng–Gao version of Dream of the Red Chamber has led to convincing if not irrefutable evidence that the first 80 chapters and the last 40 chapters of the book were written by two different authors."

 In 2020, Zhang Qingshan, the president of the academic organization Society of the Dream of the Red Chamber, stated that although the authorship of the novel's last 40 chapters remains uncertain, it is unlikely Gao E was the one who wrote them.